-In addition to form commands, developers can use global commands in their forms.
+In addition, to form commands, developers can use global commands in their forms.
 Global commands belong to the command interface of the entire configuration.
 In addition to that, developers have the option to use parametrized commands that open new forms based on the current form data.
-For example, a parametrized command can open an inventory balances report for a warehouse that is currently selected in a goods issue document.
+For example, a parameterized command can open an inventory balances report for a warehouse that is currently selected in a goods issue document.

 Form implementation specifics

 - A form exists both on the client and on the server